 Control – every moment is controlled from beginning to end

-Precision – performing less repetitions but with more concentration to ensure the correct muscles are performing the exercise.
+Precision – performing fewer repetitions but with more concentration to ensure the correct muscles are performing the exercise.

 Fluidity – maintaining a smooth movement pattern, not jerking or jarring